WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 }
 ```
 If you want to know more about the different ways you can play animations using the animation manager, I recommend checking out the code in the `AnimationManager` class.

+## Part 2 - Updating the HUD
+Inside the HW2Scene, there is a small HUD (head-up-display) used to display statistics about the player.
+* How much health the player has left
+* How much air the player has left
+* The current number of charges the player's laserbeam has

+### Part 2.1 - Updating the Healthbar
+Inside the `PlayerController` class, there are two fields used to keep track of the current and maximum health of the player.
+When either the current or maximum health of the player changes, the HUD in the HW2Scene should be updated to reflect how much health the player has left.

+You should update the player's healthbar using the `handleHealthChange(currentHealth: number, maxHealth: number): void` function inside the HW2Scene class.

+### Part 2.2 - Updating the Airbar
+Similarly,

 ## Part 3 - Dealing with Collisions
 In the HW2Scene, 3 types of collisions can occur: